 1. The use of the word “Unprecedented.” versus “Unprecedented?”.
 In my original website post on Wednesday June 29th at 1:46 am EST, and in my YouTube video I used the title “Unprecedented, Jet Stream Crosses the Equator”.
 I quickly realized that one should really “Never say never” and “Never say always”.
 Thus, I corrected this erroneous title on my website post later that same day, on Wednesday June 29th at 1:36 pm; and also shortly after that on my YouTube video to “Jet Stream Crosses the Equator, Unprecedented?”.
 When the Washington Post article came out the next day at 12:43 pm on Thursday June 30th, almost a full day after my title correction, it unfortunately remarked on my original title, and not on my corrected title.
 I intended to be asking a question, namely, was the movement of the jet stream perpendicular to the equator a new behavior?
 I was not intending on claiming that it was new, but was asking the question since it seemed to me to be very unusual.
 Equatorial monsoon winds crossing the equator at relatively low wind speeds are known to occur, but they usually involve wind directions only a few degrees from the equator axis, and not at a 90 degree angle (perpendicular).
 The behavior that I described in the video seemed very different to me, than that of monsoonal winds.

 If the post was published at 1:46 am EST and the title changed at 1:36 pm EST, then it was up for about 12 hours.
 Knowing that it went viral, who knows how many people saw it … without the question mark.
 Then using that (later added) question mark as an argument is not very honest.
-How could those who saw the video within those 12 hours know that he intended to ask just a question?
-While the title, the url-slug and the video showed no such thing.
+How could those who saw the video within those 12 hours know that he intended to just ask a question?
+While nor the title, nor the url-slug, nor the video showed that.

 This is how the issue was introduced in the video (at 1:30):